RoyRin/ripple_bench/README.md

-Both of these methods for installation installs scripts for executing `private-pca`, and puts them on your `PYTHONPATH`.
 Running `poetry shell` or `source venv/bin/activate` will shell into the virtual environments with the code installed, and will allow you to run the executables directly.